top of page

 • 6 min read

-When someone dies, there’s often an unspoken expectation that probate will be dealt with quickly — that life can move back towards normal.
-In reality, probate often takes longer than people expect, and the waiting can be emotionally draining as well as practically frustrating.
+When someone dies, there’s often an unspoken expectation that probate will be dealt with quickly.
+People want life to return to normal.
+In reality, probate often takes longer than expected.
+The waiting can be emotionally draining and practically frustrating.

-I’ve spoken with thousands of bereaved families over the years, and one of the most common questions I hear is: “How long does probate take — and is something going wrong?”
+I’ve spoken with thousands of bereaved families over the years.
+One of the most common questions I hear is: “How long does probate take — and is something going wrong?”

 This guide explains how long probate typically takes in England & Wales, what actually causes delays, and when it’s worth pausing to reassess your options.
 I don’t offer legal advice, but I can help you understand your options and make sense of the process.